ix5/sx-docs/content/posts/selinux-1.md

 that means the following:

-- The first three letters are Steve's permissions. `rwx` means he can `r`ead, `w`rite and e`x`ecute(if it's a program) it.
+- The first three letters are Steve's permissions. `rwx` means he can `r`ead, `w`rite and e`x`ecute it (if it's a program).
 - The next three letters are for users in the owning group.
-A bit like if Steve owns the file through his company. `rw-` means all the other people inside "Acme Co." can `r`ead and `execute` the file, but not `w`rite/change it.
+A bit like if Steve owns the file through his company. `r-x` means all the other people inside "Acme Co." can `r`ead and `execute` the file, but not `w`rite/change it.
-- The last three letters stand for all others on the system. `---` means no one apart from Steve and his coworkers at ACME Co. can access the file.
+- The last three letters stand for all others on the system. `---` means no one apart from Steve and his coworkers at ACME Co. can access the file in any way
+  \- Bob from Roadrunner Industries is not allowed.

 So that's simple enough.
 Only the *users* with correct permissions can do things to files.
 But now we have a different problem: All programs need to run